-These is are the most common, and most reasonable, questions patients ask: “Should I start glaucoma eyedrops?”
+These are are the most common, and most reasonable, questions patients ask: “Should I start glaucoma eyedrops?”
 And this is followed by: “If my vision is fine and I feel normal, why do I need lifelong eye drops?”

 The confusion arises because glaucoma does not cause symptoms until damage is advanced.
 By the time vision loss is noticeable, it is usually irreversible.